 - Strong communication skills (both verbal and written) needed to interact professionally and effectively in the work environment such as the ability to read, write, comprehend, and discuss research materials.

-- Advanced degree in structural biology, biophysics, biochemistry, computer science, engineering or closely related field
+- Degree in structural biology, biophysics, biochemistry, computer science, engineering or closely related field.

-- Experience with macromolecular model building in cryo-EM density maps
+- Experience with macromolecular model building in cryoEM reconstructions.

 - Experience in working in a Linux/UNIX environment and with cluster computing